Text Classification: an exploration of different representations and learning algorithms

 Setting up your environment

-1. Then install the following packages into your venv:
+Then install the following packages (this might take around 2 minutes):

 pip install -U ipykernel